NickersF/btsource/README.md

 Feel free to contact me with feedback regarding the code/design of the site.
 I am also looking for work in front-end, and UI design, and general collaboration.

+Visit my website and blog: http://www.btsource.net/

-Contact me: via e-mail at nickers@btsource.net
+Contact me via e-mail: nickers@btsource.net

-Twitter: @NickersFpdx
+Follow me on Twitter: @NickersFpdx